Conditional Green Card & How to Remove Conditions

 A Conditional Green Card is a document that provides foreign nationals who are married to United States' citizens a two-year residency.
-4 min read
+In this article you will learn more about how to remove conditions, requirements, timelines, processing time, renewal process, etc.8 min read

 What is a Conditional Green Card?